microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   ![Screenshot showing Microsoft Defender for Cloud - Arc-enabled SQL server status](./sql-defender-status.png)

-- The below screenshot shows the SQL threat detected by Defender for Cloud.
+- The below screenshot shows the SQL threats detected by Microsoft Defender for Cloud.

   ![Screenshot showing Defender for SQL security incidents and alerts](./sql-defender-incidents.png)

+   > **NOTE: Once in a while executing Defender for SQL test script (_testDefenderForSQL.ps1_) may fail due to delays in deploying SQLAdvancedThreatProtection Log Analytics solution and may not generate security incidents and alerts.
+If you do not find these security incidents and alerts, login to nested SQL server VM _ArcBox-SQL_ in Hyper-V and execute test script manually as shown below.**

 - The below screenshot shows the test script used to generate SQL threats, detect, and alert using Defender for Cloud for SQL servers.
 This script is copied on the nested ArcBox-SQL Hyper-V virtual machine and can be used to run additional tests to generate security incidents and alerts.

   ![Screenshot showing Defender for SQL test scripts](./sql-defender-testing-script.png)

-- Please note once in a while these test execution may fails randomly.
-If you don't find these alerts, login to nested SQL VM in Hyper-V and execute test script manually as show below.
+- Open PowerShell window and change directory to _C:\ArcBox\agentScript_ folder and run _testDefenderForSQL.ps1_ PowerShell script to generate Defender for SQL incidents and alerts.

   ![Screenshot showing manual execution of the test scripts](./manual-brute-force-test.png)